Ask a doctor about a prescription for RELENZA 5 mg/dose INHALATION POWDER (SINGLE UNIT)

 RELENZA

-5mg/dose powder for inhalation (single dose)
+5mg/dose powder for inhalation (single-dose)

 zanamivir

-Read this prospect carefully before starting to use this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

 Do not use Relenza

-Be particularly careful with Relenza
+Be careful with Relenza

-Relenza may rarely cause the following reactions:
+Very rarely, Relenza can cause the following reactions:

 Your doctor should know if you have: